Egypt is one of the most mysterious destinations on the planet, and it’s been on my bucket list for years!

 Our hosts and tour guides had told us that nothing is free, which is SO true.
 Whatever you do be careful, if you touch something or take pictures of someones camel and the owner sees you, know that you will be expected to pay.
 As we walked through the gates towards the pyramids of Giza, we gave the gentlemen our tickets and he put the headscarf on our heads then asked for money.
 We thought they were free and that it was a nice gesture, but nope.

 This one is a touchy subject for me, because I preach about not riding elephants, petting tigers etc. We did ride on the camels, however we did research it and talked to our hosts / guides.
 We were aware of what was around us, no whipping sticks or accessories to hurt the camels.

 Before going with a company I do HIGHLY recommend researching EVERYTHING when it comes to animals!
-Camels here in Egypt are transportation for locals.
+Camels here in Egypt are transportation for low class locals.
 Just like back in the olden days, people still use horse and carriages, donkeys, and camels for a way of getting around.
 We didn’t ride the camels for “just pictures”, it was our way of getting around the sand dunes to the pyramids.

 Is It Safe For Women?

 Egypt is a safe country, is what i’ve read everywhere.
 However, if you’re a solo female traveller just have some rules for yourself, like not staying out too late, and don’t go to bars alone or walk alone at night.